ptrktn/ersimu/README.md

     BIBITEM TestSet \url{https://www.dm.uniba.it/~testset}

-Refer to the files in [examples](examples) directory for getting started.
+Refer to the files in [examples](examples) directory for complete simulations.

 ## Contributing